michaeljymsgutierrez/bashrc-cg/README.md

     ```bash
     source ~/bashrc-cg/vim.cgf
     ```
-6. Restart your `terminal/terminal-emulator` by closing and reopening it Run commands below on your terminal
+6. Restart your `terminal/terminal-emulator` by closing and reopening it or run commands below on your terminal

     ```bash
     src